kaischafer/kaischafer.github.io/README.md

 # Contact

-I am by no means a professional in any of the topics discusssed in my writeups.
-If there are any blatant errors found, please email me at kai.a.schafer@proton.me
+These writeups were made mostly to solidify my own undertanding of these topics, so they're prone to errors.
+If you find any blatant mistakes, please contact me at kai.a.schafer@proton.me